champ98nyy/freecodecamp_data_analysis_python_projects/Mean Variance Standard Deviation Calculator/README.md

 # Mean-Variance-Standard Deviation Calculator

-Create a function named `calculate()` in `mean_var_std.py` that uses Numpy to output the mean, variance, standard deviation, max, min, and sum of the rows, columns, and elements in a 3 x 3 matrix.
+This project required me to use Numpy to create a custom function capable of outputting the mean, variance, standard deviation, max, min and sum of the rows, columns and elements in a 3 x 3 matrix, given an input of a list of 9 digits.

-The input of the function should be a list containing 9 digits.
-The function should convert the list into a 3 x 3 Numpy array, and then return a dictionary containing the mean, variance, standard deviation, max, min, and sum along both axes and for the flattened matrix.
+This `calculate()` function needed to first convert the list into a 3 x 3 Numpy array, and then return a dictionary containing the mean, variance, standard deviation, max, min, and sum along both axes, as well as for the the entire flattened matrix.

-The returned dictionary should follow this format:
+The returned dictionary follows this format:

 ```
 {